 Comprises experiments related to various aspects of heat, mass and momentum transfer.
 After successfully conducting an experiment, the students need to write a well formatted technical report.
-In addition, the course will introduce students to numerical methods for solving typical chemical engineering problems.
-It also introduces the students to the use of spreadsheets to solve chemical engineering design and process problems.
+In addition, the course will introduce students to numerical methods, including spreadsheets, for solving typical chemical and renewable energy engineering design and process problems.
 The computational section also covers key statistical concepts and practice relating mainly to the following: normal distribution, 1 and 2 sample tests and confidence intervals, and the design of experiments.

 On successful completion of the course students will be able to:

-1. Apply process principles learnt in other chemical engineering courses to practical situations
+1. Apply principles learnt in other chemical engineering and renewable energy engineering courses to practical situations

 2. Identify and analyse the fundamental physical parameters of an experimental system